-Various benchmarks (including the Euro Interbank Offered Rate ("EURIBOR")) and other interest rates or other types of rates and indices which are deemed to be 'benchmarks' are the subject of ongoing national and international regulatory reform.
+Various benchmarks (including EURIBOR) and other interest rates or other types of rates and indices which are deemed to be 'benchmarks' are the subject of ongoing national and international regulatory reform.
 Some of these reforms are already effective, such as the BMR, whilst others are still to be implemented.
 Following the implementation of any such potential reforms, the manner of administration of benchmarks may change, with the result that they may perform or be calculated differently than in the past, or benchmarks could cease to exist entirely, or there could be other consequences which cannot be predicted.
 Under the Programme, the interest payable on the Notes can be determined by reference to such benchmarks.